Buying a Sewing Machine

 As you consider buying a sewing machine, try to complete each of the following steps on the way to a final choice.
 Check each item off when it is finished.

-▢ Comparison shop at reliable local dealers.
+- Comparison shop at reliable local dealers.
 Don’t be afraid to ask questions.
 Check several brands before making the final decision.

-▢ Check all the models.
+- Check all the models.
 Don’t be pushed into buying more machine than you need.
 The top-of-the-line isn’t always the best buy for the money.

-▢ As you shop, try out each machine that interests you.
+- As you shop, try out each machine that interests you.
 Try it on all the kinds of fabrics you usually sew.
 Try all the fancy stitch settings; try the stitch length regulator and backstitch setting.
 Adjust the tension and presser foot.

-▢ Be sure you know exactly what you are getting for the sale price—accessories, guarantee, cabinet or case.?
+- Be sure you know exactly what you are getting for the sale price—accessories, guarantee, cabinet or case?

-▢ Be sure you understand all financial obligations involved in buying the machine before making the final decision.
+- Be sure you understand all financial obligations involved in buying the machine before making the final decision.

 Consider the types of sewing machines available while shopping.
 Check for the type that best meets your needs.

-Automatic zig-zag machine (mechanical).
-This type can do straight, zig-zag and stretch stitching with a wide variety of decorative stitches available.
-The machine has built-in decorative stitches that are usually selected with hand controls or cams that can be inserted for the desired stitch, or a combination of the two.
+This type has all the functions of a straight-stitch machine, plus the ability to do zigzag and stretch stitching, make buttonholes, finish seam edges, sew stretchy fabrics, and, in some cases, blind hem and stretch stitch.
+Some machines have built-in decorative stitches that are usually selected with hand controls or cams that can be inserted for the desired stitch, or a combination of the two.
 The combination model is the most versatile.
-This machine is a good choice for the home sewer who uses decorative stitches often; however, using this type machine to its full potential requires a thorough knowledge of the machine and some practice.
+This machine is a good choice for the home sewer who uses decorative stitches often; however, using this type of machine to its full potential requires a thorough knowledge of the machine and some practice.

 Consider the Cost

-When all the comparisons and testing are done, and it’s time to buy the sewing machine, carefully weigh the cost factor.
+When all the comparisons and testing are done and it’s time to buy the sewing machine, carefully weigh the cost factor.
 Be sure your planned use of special stitches and other fancy features of the machine warrants the expense involved in the initial purchase of the machine.
-Also, be sure you want to, or have the time to, learn all the skills needed to make full use of the machine’s features.
+Also, be sure you want to—or have the time to—learn all the skills needed to make full use of the machine’s features.
 Then consider how long you will use the machine.
 The useful life of a good machine can be 20 years or more.
 If you intend to use the machine for a long time, you may want to invest more money than if you intend to keep the machine for a short time.
-Be sure to buy the machine that best suits your needs, for the amount of money you have to spend.
+Be sure to buy the machine that best suits your needs for the amount of money you have to spend.